x4e/PaperBin/README.md

 An experiment at improving the performance of PaperMC.

-This project uses ASM and the attach api to modify Paper classes as they are defined.
+This project jvmti to modify Minecraft classes at runtime.
-Because of this paperbin can even **be run on top of other paperforks**!
+Because of this paperbin can even be run on top of modified versions of paper.

 ## Usage
 Make sure you have read the License.